euanmac/PDDemo/README.md

 #  PDDemo

-This iOS application displays data from a Contentful "space"
+This iOS application displays data from a Contentful "space".

 #  Contentful Model Overview